 If you are planning to come to France and want information about the Covid-19 (coronavirus), check here for the latest information.

-National measures :
+Nationwide measures :